Talalay vs. Dunlop Latex: What’s the Difference?

 1. Price: Talalay latex mattresses tend to be more expensive due to the complex manufacturing process, making them less budget-friendly.

-2. Firmness Options: It may not offer as many firmness options as Dunlop latex, limiting customization.
+2. Firmness Options: It may not offer as many firmness options as Dunlop latex, limiting customisation.

 Dunlop Latex: